-Clean the exterior surfaces of the driver, Transducer Assembly and stand with a mild soap or liquid disinfectant solution.
+Clean the exterior surfaces of the driver, transducer assembly, and stand using a damp cloth or sponge with a mild soap or liquid disinfectant solution.
+Do not spray liquid onto the exterior surface of the SIPAP driver.
 Do not use cleaning agents that contain abrasives.
 Make sure that cleaning agents do not enter the driver through patient connections or other ports.